 Banks Hurt Poor People with Overdraft Fees

 Another way banks hurt poor people is with outrageous overdraft fees.
-Not only will they charge poor people thirty-five dollars for overdraft fees, but they will also count the largest transaction first, so they can charge a maximum amount of fees.
+Not only will they charge poor people thirty-five dollars for a single overdraft, but they will also count the largest transaction first, so they can charge a maximum amount of fees.

-What should have been a single overdraft fee ballooned into three.
-That’s over a hundred dollars-worth of fees- which is nearly impossible to pay off if you are poor.
+What should have been a single overdraft fee ballooned into three fees.
+That’s over a hundred dollars worth of fees- which is nearly impossible to pay off if you are poor.
 But it doesn’t stop there – some banks will charge yet another overdraft fee if those original fees aren’t paid within a few days.

 Banks Blacklist Poor Costumers

 So let’s say you got into a little financial trouble.
 You over-drafted your account due to the above scenario, but then you lost your job and couldn’t afford to pay it back.
 Guess what?
 Now you are blacklisted – not just from that bank but from most banks.

 Now you don’t have access to a checking account at all, and it’s going to be even harder for you to get ahead.
 If you earn a paycheck, you’re going to have to rely on a check-cashing service to get access to your hard-earned money.